muggy8/improbable/have-and-havenot/bVZCA6VH.md

 Yet despite gaining no new declarative memories, I felt my awareness increase dramatically.

-Because of my heightened senses, I noticed Mikay looking at me, the strange person who seems semi-transparent standing beside him.
+Because of my heightened senses, I noticed Mikay looking at me and the strange person who seems semi-transparent standing beside him.

 "Are you ok?"
 Mikay asked.